 Risk rating - RED appropriate skills, in particular science and engineering talent.
 We develop our culture, succession plans and skills to respond to our new ambitions and improve our agility. performance management cycle.
 We have a company-wide approach to succession planning, to identify and sustain our critical skills.
 Our management and corporate development programmes improve awareness of controls, support our learning culture helping achieve future objectives.
 Our industry leading approach to incentives and reward is overseen by the remuneration committee.
-Our business-wide colleage engagement survey provides assuration over colleague trust and culture.
-The HR team uses data analytics to to compliance with HR policies as assures our capacity and capability.
-10. Organisational transformation We may fail to achieve the transformation required to deliver our customer expectations.
+Our business-wide colleat engagement survey provides assuration over colleague trust and culture.
+The HR team uses data analytics to compliance with HR policies assures our capacity and capability. test and 10.
+Organisational transformation We may fail to achieve the transformation required to deliver our customer expectations.
 Risk rating - RED extent of our ambitions and We keep your bills as low as possible.
 Team oversees the delivery of the portfolio of change, prioritising resource to manage risk.
 There is an integrated programme of change initiatives The corporate approach to programme management sets a standard control framework.
 Performance management processes throughout the business support the delivery of change.
-The an integrated programme of change initiatives The corporate approach to programme management sets a standard control framework.
-Performance management processes throughout the business support the delivery of change.
-A range of external partners engaged to provide assurance over achievement of corporate change.
-11. Political, legal and regulatory change We may fail to adapt quickly to externally driven political and regulatory change.
+The anagement sets a standard control framework.
+Performance management sets a standard control framework.
+Performance management sets a standard control framework.
+Performance management sets a support the delivery of change.
+A range of external partners engaged to provide assurance over achievement of corporate character. nme over mes, The eam over are r the ange 11.
+Political, legal and regulatory change We may fail to adapt quickly to externally driven political and regulatory change.
 Risk rating - AMBER This principal risk recognises the changing political environment facing the Water Industry and the UK.
 This includes our comprehensive response to EU-Exit and the threat of Municipalisation.
 All outcomes.
 Stakeholder relationships with our regulators provides an early view of regulatory and legal change.
 Our network of legislation champions helps senior managers ensure business processes are compliant with statutory and regulatory obligations.
 A suite of cross-business training and development promotes awareness of new obligations.
-Emergency Planning and board led response to EU exit no deal A programme of internal and exter audits tests the design and operation controls to achieve compliance.
-The Regulation team monitors compliance with our regulat obligations.
+Emergency Planning and board led response to EU exit no deal on of the atory ment sure , our ions,